sciath/sciath/docs/index.rst

 How do I use it ?
 =================

-We recommend starting with the :doc:`tutorial`.
+We recommend starting with the :doc:`/tutorials/introduction`.

 SciATH can be run as a Python module, providing a convenient command-line interface to read a set of tests from a simple input file and run them.